 If you want to volunteer to gain Canadian work experience, you need to know how to volunteer strategically.

 “You should volunteer” someone advised.
-I landed in Canada in the summer of 2014 and was finding my way in the city, familiarizing myself with the transportation system, enjoying the weather and getting used to the language.
+I landed in Canada in the summer of 2014 and was finding my way in the city, familiarizing myself with the transportation system, enjoying the weather, and getting used to the language.
 I discovered my English was not as great as I thought, I had a hard time understanding people around me, with the subtlety of different accents in noisy environments like crowded restaurants or bus stops.
-I become hyper-aware of ‘being ESL’ and was very cautious and afraid of making mistakes.
+I became hyper-aware of ‘being ESL’ and was very cautious and afraid of making mistakes.
 People that didn’t know me may have thought I was shy but I’m not.

 Volunteering looked like a safe option to practice my English, meet people, and get involved.
 I looked through different websites and soon realized that even finding a volunteering role would not be a matter of raising my hand and saying “I’m here”.
+Volunteering can provide many benefits for newcomers.

 What I learned about volunteering in Canada